-And we also love a good egg salad sandwich during Lent!
+And we also love a good egg salad sandwich when we need Lent dinner ideas!

 If you have fresh eggs and you're looking for ways to use them, this is just one of the ways you can put eggs to use!